 To create a budget, you need to compare your regular income to the cost of necessities.
 If you find that your income is less than you need to pay for necessities, you will need to find a way to lower costs or increase income.
 If you find that your income is greater than the cost of necessities, you have money left over to spend on discretionary (optional) items.

-Income is all the money you bring in each month.
-It includes salary and tips and may include money you receive on a regular basis from family, investments, or any other source.
-What it doesn't include are special gifts, bonuses, or windfalls such as lottery winnings: you can't count on such income, so it's wise to leave it out of your budget.
+Income is all the money you bring in each month, including salary and tips, and money you receive on a regular basis from family, investments, or any other source.
+What it doesn't include are special gifts, bonuses, or windfalls.
+You can't count on such income, so it's wise to leave it out of your budget.

 Using Budget Sheets to Manage Income and Necessities

+Budget sheets, or spreadsheets, are a great visual tool for tracking income and costs.
+With a single glance, you can see what you spend and how your costs compare to your income.
+Furthermore, research has shown that those that budget are more likely to be financially healthy.
 To get started, you'll need to collect all your pay stubs and other income information as well as your receipts for a whole month.
 If you use a debit or credit card to pay for necessities, that information will be on your monthly statement.
-If not, you'll need to collect receipts for an entire month.
+If not, you'll need to collect the receipts yourself.

-Track Your Income.
 This sheet is where you'll track the money you bring in each month.
-If you're not sure (because, for example, you earn tips that vary each month) you'll need to keep a careful record for at least couple of months.
+If you're not sure (because, for example, you earn tips that vary each month) you'll need to keep a careful record for at least a couple of months.
 For now, though, you can estimate your tips.

 |Rent or Mortgage|